fossasia/support.eventyay.com/event-setup/How-can-I-create-an-event.md

 ## Attendee Form

-Next, turn on attendee form and choose the information you want to collect from your attendees.
+If you want to collect data of your atteendees, click `Turn on Attendee Form`, then select the information you want to collect

 ![Attendee Form1](/event-setup/images/create-an-event-attendee-form1.png)

+Here you can also set certain criteria as required.

 ![Attendee Form2](/event-setup/images/create-an-event-attendee-form2.png)